teanan1/TEANAIT1025/Lab6/readme.md

  one of the risks described in the article is that Web page addresses can be disguised or take you to an unexpected site.

   Internet Programming
+Tim berner-lee is the inventor of the World Wide Web and Director and Dr. Jeffrey Jaffe, W3C CEO.
+Tim created the world wide web to share files with others.

+the standard I chose was Semantic Web.
+I chose this because stacks are what make up efficent technology and allowss room for advancement.